michaelliao/mysql-warp/README.md

 ### Execute update

-You can also run update/delete/insert statement in query():
+You can also run update / delete / insert statement in query():

     warp.query('update users set name=? where id=?', ['John', 123], function(err, results) {
         if (err) {